Ultimate Charger Buying Guide [2026], How to buy the right charger for your phone?

 4. SuperVOOC

-SuperVOOC is Oppo’s fast-charging technology, designed to deliver quick and efficient power to devices.
+SuperVOOC is Oppo’s fast-charging technology, designed to deliver fast, efficient charging to devices.
 It operates using a low-voltage, high-current system, which helps optimize charging speed while maintaining safety.
 By utilizing a dual-cell battery design, it distributes the charging load evenly for better performance.

 • Supported Devices:- OnePlus, Oppo, Realme